Yusuf-1689/YAZILIM/Django/class-note/001_Python_Review/python_review_class_notes.md

-extend()  # Add the elements of a list (or any iterable), to the end of the current list index()	  # Returns the index of the first element with the specified value insert(index, elem)  # Adds an element at the specified position pop(index)	  # Removes the element at the specified position, assigning the popped item to a new variable remove()  # Removes the item with the specified value (the first value) reverse() # Reverses the order of the list
+extend()  # Add the elements of a list (or any iterable), to the end of the current list index()	  # Returns the index of the first element with the specified value insert(index, elem)  # Adds an element at the specified position pop(index)	  # Removes the element at the specified position, assigning the popped item to a new variable (Atılan öğeyi yeni bir değişkene atayarak belirtilen konumdaki öğeyi kaldırır) remove()  # Removes the item with the specified value (the first value) reverse() # Reverses the order of the list
 ```